-Every US President faces talk of impeachment at some point during their term(s) in office, but impeachment betting odds are usually reserved for when there is a serious Congressional push to launch an inquiry or bring charges against a sitting head of state.
+Every US President faces talk of their removal from office at some point during their time in the White House, but impeachment betting odds are usually reserved for when there is a serious Congressional push to launch an inquiry or bring charges against a sitting head of state.

 Of course, when that happens, impeachment odds become the most popular and sought-after betting lines at legal online sportsbooks, and the US House now seems to have an appetite for the process.

 Still, because impeachment is an intensely political process with ramifications on both sides of the aisle and with the public at large (no matter which way the proceedings go), bettors are often extremely tempered in their analysis of whether or not a President will be impeached.
 That said, as with all legal political betting, there is much to be gleaned about a President’s impeachment chances by looking to the odds boards.

 Is It Legal To Bet On Presidential Impeachment Odds?

 Yes, it is legal to wager on Presidential impeachment odds if you use an offshore betting site to do so.
 Despite the growing number of US-regulated online and brick-and-mortar sportsbooks popping up across the country, you will not find political betting odds at these locations.

 Fortunately, political betting has always been popular at offshore sportsbook sites, and those remain the only places to find odds on politics and government-related issues.

 Important note: In one US state – Washington – there are laws on the books that ban online betting of any kind.
 That said, these laws are considered unenforceable, and have never resulted in an arrest or fine for gambling over the Internet.
 Still, if you live in WA, we advise you to follow local and all federal betting laws and only bet online at your own risk.